-The most impressive rooms of the hotel are the Madiba villa and the Liz McGrath villa.
+The most impressive rooms of the hotel are the Madiba Villa and the Liz McGrath Villa.

 We were taken on a tour of the Liz McGrath villa, a self-contained apartment adjacent to the fragrant herb garden.
 The villa features two spacious (upstairs) guest rooms with en-suite bathrooms, a fully equipped kitchen, and a lavish lounge with a fireplace (downstairs).
-For extended families, the villa can be developed by a premier room next door (which shares the same private foyer).
+For extended families, the villa can be extended by a premier room next door (which shares the same private foyer).

 The interior design of the generous-sized premier suites, double luxury rooms and double rooms is French Country style, a sophisticated blend of shabby chic and farmhouse with a touch of Hollywood Glam.
-The rooms’ designs were inspired by Liz McGrath’s love for neutral and earthy tones with splashes of pink (in the Martini bar and lounge) and the signature blue, pastel green and pink that is evident in most of the McGrath collection hotels.
+The rooms’ designs were inspired by Liz McGrath’s love for neutral and earthy tones with splashes of pink (in the Martini bar and lounge) and the signature blue, pastel green and pink evident in most McGrath collection hotels.

-As noted earlier, The Cellar-Hohenort in Constantia is conveniently situated on the Constantia wine route and within 15 km of the Cape Town’s city centre (Victoria & Alfred Waterfront), 8,7 km of Hout Bay, 22 km of the Cape Town International Airport and 36 km of the famous Boulder’s beach in Simon’s Town (to interact with the penguins).
+As noted earlier, The Cellar-Hohenort in Constantia is conveniently situated on the Constantia wine route and within 15 km of Cape Town’s city centre (Victoria & Alfred Waterfront), 8,7 km of Hout Bay, 22 km of the Cape Town International Airport and 36 km of the famous Boulder’s beach in Simon’s Town (to interact with the penguins).